kbastani/event-sourcing-microservices-example/README.md

 ## CQRS and Event Sourcing with Spring Boot, Docker, and Kubernetes

 This project is a practical microservices reference example for demonstrating the basics of CQRS and Event Sourcing with Spring Boot and Spring Cloud.
-This tutorial walks you through getting this example up and running on Kubernetes using **Docker Stacks**.
+This tutorial walks you through getting this example up and running on Kubernetes using Docker Stacks.
 If you're unfamiliar with Kubernetes–no worries!–everything you need to get started is contained in this tutorial.

 ## Microservices for Social Networks

 For this example, I've chosen to build a social network using microservices.
-A social network's domain graph provides a simple model that has a high-degree of complexity as friendships are established between users.
+A social network's domain graph provides a simple model that has a high degree of complexity as friendships are established between users.
 The complexity of a graph can force microservice teams to become confused about the ownership of complicated features, such as generating friend recommendations for a user.
 Without the right architectural best practices, teams may resort to sophisticated caching techniques or ETLs—or worse: generating recommendations using HTTP calls that exponentially decrease performance.

 <img src="https://imgur.com/Uqd7SHE.png" width="400" alt="Domain graph of users and friends">
 <br/>